 TalkTalk is noted for its value services and is one of the UK's most popular providers, with this backed up at the Uswitch Broadband & Mobile Awards 2019, where the firm took the accolade of Most Popular Broadband Provider, based on a combination of public choice and our own data.

 The provider generally receives good reviews, but you can always check out Ofcom's complaints data for a more in-depth idea of its customer service levels, and to get the latest feedback on its service.

 TalkTalk offers a number of broadband packages, including standard and fibre connections, as well as a range of add-ons including home phone and TV services.

-TalkTalk's standard and fibre deals require a home phone landline.
+Standard and fibre deals with TalkTalk require a home phone landline.
 They’re available as broadband-only or as a broadband and home phone deal that includes free evening and weekend calls.
 You can also add Boosts to this to cover anytime or international calls for a small extra monthly fee.

 TalkTalk TV can also be added to any broadband and home phone deal.
 There are lots of packages to choose from with over 80 live channels available, including entertainment and sports deals.
 Channels such as Sky Sports can be added to or removed from your package every month, so you don't have to sign up to long subscriptions for channels you won't use.

 The firm's set-top box allows you to pause, rewind and record live TV, and you can also access services such as Netflix and rent the latest movies on-demand through the box.

 You can mix and match all of TalkTalk's broadband, home phone and TV deals to build a package that's perfectly suited to your needs.

 If you just want broadband with no additional extras, TalkTalk allows you to choose from standard or fibre connections.
 You just need a home phone landline to get up and running.